-- Ants – Although these mostly irritating bugs are known as home and picnic raiders, they are one of the tastier selections when it comes to eating insects.
-Boiling and roasting them are two options that deliver both nutrients and flavor, and although they do lack in fat, they are among some of the highest quality in protein.
+Although these mostly irritating bugs are known as home and picnic raiders, they are one of the tastier selections when it comes to eating insects.
+Boiling and roasting are two options that deliver both nutrients and flavor.
+Although they do lack fat, they are among some of the highest quality in protein.

-- Locusts – These insects have been being eaten for millenniums.
-They are a good source of both protein and nutrients, and can be prepared through drying, boiling, and stir-frying.
+These insects have been being eaten for millenniums.
+They are a good source of both protein and nutrients and can be prepared through drying, boiling, and stir-frying.

-- Dragonflies – You may look at dragonflies and think that they are nothing more than a pretty bug that likes to hangout near the water, but more than that, they can be fried or boiled into a delicious snack.
+You may look at dragonflies and think that they are nothing more than a pretty bug that likes to hang out near the water, but more than that, they can be fried or boiled into a delicious snack.

-- Waxworms – One of the more cringe-worthy bugs, waxworms are similar to termites in their nutty taste, and are commonly eaten roasted, sautéed, or fresh.
-If you’re near a nice lake, fish are also a fan of the tasty insects, and instead of having to eat a waxworm, you could simply use it as bait instead.
+One of the more cringe-worthy bugs, waxworms are similar to termites in their nutty taste, and are commonly eaten roasted, sautéed, or fresh.
+If you’re near a nice lake, fish is also a fan of the tasty insects, and instead of having to eat a waxworm, you could simply use it as bait instead.

 Whether or not you are a big fan of bugs, they can be a tasty alternative to trying to see whether or not a certain berry is poisonous or not, should you be in a situation where store-bought food isn’t an option.
 Keep in mind to heed potentially poisonous bugs, keeping away from discolored or multi-colored insects, and never eating any that may have been near an area that was sprayed with pesticides.

-So long as you open up your mind and give the thought of eating bugs a chance, you may find that creepy crawlies aren’t quite as “creepy” as you thought, and could even be incredibly tasty.
+So long as you open up your mind and give the thought of eating bugs a chance, you may find that creepy crawlies aren’t quite as “creepy” as you thought.